abdullah4tech/geneline-vectordb-docs/src/content/docs/points/inserting.md

 ---
 title: "Inserting Points"
-description: "Learn how to add vectors and metadata to your Qdrant collections with JavaScript"
+description: "Learn how to add vectors and metadata to your GenelineX Qdrant collections"
 ---

 Points are individual records in Qdrant collections that contain vectors and optional metadata.
-This guide shows you how to insert points using JavaScript.
+This guide shows you how to insert points using the GenelineX managed deployment.

 ## Basic Point Structure